Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Take care while flossing so as not to dislodge the temporary crown cement.

-Sometimes, temporary crowns fall off, and if yours does, the best thing you can do is call the dentist.
-They'll want to replace it with another dental crown to ensure you don't leave an empty space in your mouth with missing teeth, which can cause all sorts of problems.
+If you have a temporary crown that fell off, the best thing you can do is call the dentist.
+They’ll want to replace it with another dental crown to ensure you don’t leave an empty space in your mouth with missing teeth, which can cause all sorts of problems.

 If you aren't able to see a dentist right away, you may want to consider a home tooth repair kit.